f3greenlevel/f3greenlevel.github.io/content/leadership/index.md

 ### Current SLT

-- Nantan: Pivot
+- Nantan: Pom Pom

   - The Q of the Green Level region.
 He’s the cheerleader.
 Lays down the 43 feet for the region and exemplifies the Green Level culture.

 - 1st F Q: Overflow

   - Any questions about starting a workout or doing something new in Fitness?
-These are your guys!
+This is your guy!

 - 2nd F Q: Cousin Eddie

-  - These guys execute our large fellowship events a few times a year.
+  - This guy execute our large fellowship events a few times a year.
 Lots of effort, little praise.
 If you have an ideas about fellowship, reach out to them if you need help.

 - 3rd F Qs: Pigeon